jrhoun/liferay-learn-old/commerce/developer-guide/tutorial/implementing-a-custom-low-stock-activity/README.md

     > This returns a text label used to describe the low stock activity. `ResourceBundleUtil` is a Liferay class that provides support for multiple locales.
     >
-    > Note that, for this to work correctly using `LanguageUtil`, we will need to add the language key ourselves.
-For more information, see [Localizing Your Application](https://help.liferay.com/hc/en-us/articles/360018168251-Localizing-Your-Application).
+    > We will need to add the language key ourselves for it to work correctly using `LanguageUtil`.
+See [Localizing Your Application](https://help.liferay.com/hc/en-us/articles/360018168251-Localizing-Your-Application) for more information.

 ### Create the Low Stock Activity